-The Certificate of Higher Education: Introduction to Secondary Teaching, which is unique in Wales, provides an innovative route into secondary teacher training, and is designed around subjects named by the Welsh Government as priority subjects.
+The Introduction to Secondary Teaching course is designed around subjects named by the Welsh Government as priority subjects.
 As the demand for teachers is high in these subjects, the employment prospects are high.

 The Introduction to Secondary Teaching course offers you: